gjohl/ml-practice/notes/software/system_design_notes.md

   - Experienced latency = network latency + system latency
   - Database and data model choices affect latency
   - Caching can be effective
-- Compatibility - Ability of a system to operate seamlessly with othe software, hardware and systems
+- Compatibility - Ability of a system to operate seamlessly with other software, hardware and systems
 - Security
   - Basic security measures: TLS encrypted network traffic, API keys for rate limiting

-Non-functional requiremetns depend heavily on expected scale.
+Non-functional requirements depend heavily on expected scale.
 The following help quantify expected scale, and relate to capacity estimation in the next step.
 - Daily active users (DAU)
 - Peak active users